Individual Advisory | David McQueen

 At the moment it matters most.

-Proximity to a decision is not an advantage.
-It removes the perspective that matters most — the view from someone with no stake in the outcome, no relationship to protect inside the organisation, and no incentive to tell you what you want to hear.
+Proximity to a decision can be a disadvantage as it can remove the perspective that matters most.
+This executive advisory service is from someone with no stake in the outcome, no relationship to protect inside the organisation, and no incentive to tell you what you want to hear.
 This is that view.

 Direct counsel whose